Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 3. Edit the JSON parameters file to define the input parameters for the Bicep template.
 This parameters JSON file is used by Azure Resource Manager (ARM) for runtime inputs.

-    You may use any of the [templated parameters](readme.md#templated-parameters) listed above to set values based on environment configuration or hard code them as needed.
+    You can use any of the [templated parameters](readme.md#templated-parameters) to set values based on environment configuration or hard code them as needed.

+    **Sample Template**

     ```json
     {